 Boston Public Library

-Over a period of years and phases of historic restoration, Canning Co. used every facet of our extensive architectural arts services and skilled trades to restore multiple areas in the Charles McKim-designed Boston Public Library, including those which house extraordinary murals, compositions, and decoration by Beaux Arts contemporaries Puvis de Chevannes, Edward Austin Abbey, and John Singer Sargent.
+Over a period of years and phases of historic restoration, John Canning & Co. used every facet of our extensive architectural arts services and skilled trades to restore multiple areas in the Charles McKim-designed Boston Public Library, including those which house extraordinary murals, compositions, and decoration by Beaux Arts contemporaries Puvis de Chevannes, Edward Austin Abbey, Elmer Garnsey and John Singer Sargent.

-Bates Hall, Sargent Gallery, Abbey Room, French Room, and the entrance hall – each of these areas presented unique challenges owing to the creativity of artists Edward Austin Abbey, John Singer Sargent, and Puvis de Chevannes, among others, and their innovative use of materials in their decoration schemes.
+Bates Hall, Sargent Gallery, Elliot Room, Abbey Room, 18th Century French Room, and the entrance hall – each of these areas presented unique challenges owing to the creativity of artists.
+Charles McKim brought in some of the most talented artists & muralist of the day including Edward Austin Abbey, John Singer Sargent, Elmer Garnsey, and Puvis de Chevannes, among others, for their innovative use of materials in their decoration schemes.
+All of these artists were American except for Puvis de Chevannes who was French.

 1999 Massachusetts Historical Commission Award